epfml/ml-project-1-apashe/README.md

 ## Data

-The project data can be found in a separate file called `dataset`.
+The project data should be put in the folder called `dataset`.
 You can download the dataset from the following URL: [ML_course repository on GitHub](https://github.com/epfml/ML_course).

 ## Running the Code